-The signal box was to the east of the main station building.
+The signal box, opened with the station, was to the east of the main station building.
 The smaller down platform building has been lost.

 The Greenock and District Model Railway Club is based in the station building.

 Nothing, other than boundary stones, now remains of the gun battery after which Fort Matilda is named Canmore - Fort Matilda .

 There was a second battery at Portkil Battery near Kilcreggan.

 These batteries protected the River Clyde and the approach to Glasgow.

 Greenock Princes Pier [1st]

 Greenock Cathcart Street [1st]